flipcoder/textadventure/README.md

 ![screenshot](https://imgur.com/9tOCdR4l.png)

-A VERY minimal text adventure template for python, inspired by the way I programmed them when I was a kid.
+A minimal text adventure library for python, based on the way I programmed them when I was a kid.

 Each location is represented as a function.
 You return another function to